 This is probably my favourite reason for why you should surf in Halifax!
 Even if you plan to be in downtown Halifax before lunch, it’s easy to squeeze in a quick surf to start your morning.
 Why not paddle out in the early morning to start your day?

 There is no other city in Canada where you can do this.
-Surfing in Vancouver involves driving for a few hours, then taking a ferry to the island and surfing in Tofino.
+Surfing in Vancouver can involve driving for a few hours, then taking a ferry to the island, and finally surfing in Tofino.
 It’s more like a weekend trip away from the city.
-In Halifax, it’s just the opposite, you can start at 9 a.m. after a great morning ride!
+In Halifax, it’s just the opposite, you can start your workday at 9 a.m. after a great morning ride!